 - Students can benefit from each other’s questions & answers.

 To learn more about Ed Discussion, self-enroll in the Canvas Ed Discussion Demo site.
-If you'd like to use Ed Discussion in your Canvas course, send a request to email@example.com so our team can enable the tool.
-Once available, use this guide to set up your Ed Discussion site.
+If you'd like to use Ed Discussion in your Canvas course, go to Settings > Navigation tab, drag Ed Discussion from the bottom of the page to the active tool list and click Save.
+We recommend also dragging the Canvas Discussions tool to the hidden tool list to avoid confusion, so students only find one discussion tool.
+Then, use this guide to set up your Ed Discussion site.

 Set Discussion Options